The-Kirby-Institute/Cascade_calculations/Chlamydia/README.md

 #### data ####

-Contains the raw and cleaned data sets for the years 2014 and 2015 used in the cascade calculations.
+Contains the raw and cleaned data sets for each year used in the cascade calculations.
 A detailed README file within the directory describes each of the data files in detail.
 Some of the data files are stored locally and are not available in the online repository.

 #### output ####

 Contains output files storing the results produced by the `ChlamydiaCascade.Rmd` script.
 The results are stored in three `.csv` files for each specified year and as figures within a figure/ folder (created by `ChlamydiaCascade.Rmd`).
-The repository currently only holds the 2015 cascade results which were published in the Australian Chlamydia Cascade manuscript.
+The repository currently only holds the 2016 cascade results which are published in the Australian Chlamydia Cascade manuscript.
+Result files for other years are available on request (Rgray@kirby.unsw.edu.au)